China and weapons of mass destruction: Republic of China

+Soviet invasion of Xinjiang

+During their 1934 invasion of the Xinjiang, Soviet forces used mustard gas launched via aircraft and artillery, including in the Battle of Tutung and Battle of Dawan Cheng, both near Ürümqi.
+Soviet aircraft also dropped chemical weapons during the 1937 Islamic rebellion in Xinjiang.

 Second Sino-Japanese War

+Japanese soldiers wearing gas masks fire chemical artillery shells during the Battle of Wuhan, 1938.

 The Imperial Japanese Army used chemical weapons during the Second Sino-Japanese War, including lewisite, mustard, cyanide, phosgene, and probably a range of irritating gases.
-Chinese historians estimate that Japanese forces used chemical weapons on over 2,000 instances, killing 90,000 people, but more recent scholars imply numbers may be even higher, as many survivors lacked understanding that they had experienced chemical attacks.
+Chinese historians estimate that Japanese forces used chemical weapons on over 2,000 instances, killing or wounding 90,000 to 100,000 people.
+More recent scholars suggest that the numbers may be even higher, as many survivors did not realize that they had experienced chemical attacks.
 In spring 1944, the US began to discuss retaliatory chemical use against Japan, significantly decreasing Japanese chemical attacks in China for the remainder of the war.

 This resulted in an estimated 700,000 to 2 million abandoned chemical weapons in China.
 Many are improperly stored, unlocated, or buried.
 As of 2023, less than 100,000 of these have been recovered, with joint work between China and Japan to destroy them.
 They are estimated to have caused 500 to 2,000 injuries and at least 5 deaths in China.

+Korean War

+Some Chinese sources allege that during the Korean War, the United States Army and Republic of Korea Army used chemical weapons against units of the People's Volunteer Army (PVA) and Korean People's Army.
+This included rocket artillery, artillery shells, and hand grenades.
+A mixture of chloropicrin and phenacyl chloride, as well as a "sneezing powder" are alleged to have been used, with grenades being targeted against the PVA's tunnel warfare.